Disclaimer, Terms and Conditions

 When you use the Send to Developer email feature, the contents of the email that is sent, including the name, to and from fields are stored in our database.
 However this is only done to prevent abuse and to ensure that the system is working.

-Be aware though; we use Postmark to send these emails; so their systems will necessarily receive a copy of this data as their systems send the email, as well as every intermediary mail server that the emails get routed through.
+Be aware though; we use Postmark to send these emails; so their systems will necessarily receive a copy of this data as their systems send the email.
+We consider PostMark a very trustworthy company/product.
+But be aware that every intermediary mail server/relay that the emails get routed through also gets this information.

 By agreeing to use this site and this feature, you accept and acknowledge that all email is a fundamentally insecure transmission medium.
 You should not consider email to be private or secure at all.